-the chairman of each committee will receive higher retainers for such service.
-These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment will be prorated for any portion of such quarter that the director is not serving on our board of directors, on such committee or in such position and no fee shall be payable in respect of any period prior to the completion of this offering.
+In October 2019, our board of directors approved a director compensation program that became effective on March 11, 2020.
+Under this director compensation program, we pay our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
+The chairman of the board and the chairman of each committee will receive higher retainers for such service.
+These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment will be prorated for any portion of such quarter that the director is not serving on our board of directors, on such committee or in such position.
 The fees paid to non-employee directors for service on the board of directors and for service on each committee of the board of directors on which the director is a member are as follows:

-Member Annual Fee Chairman Incremental Annual Fee
+Aember mual Fee Chairman Incremental Annual Fee

-Board of Directors \$ 35,000 \$ 30,000(1)
+Board of Directors \$ 35,000 \$ 3,000 (1)

 Audit Committee \$ 7,500 \$ 15,000

 Compensation Committee \$ 5,000 \$ 10,000

 Nominating and Corporate Governance Committee \$ 4,000 \$ 8,000